 Does Hair Dryer Cause Hair Loss after long use?

 A hair dryer will always be provided with a temperature control mechanism.
 To minimize damage, one must always stick to the cool mode as far as possible.
 The warm mode should be used occasionally.
 Refrain from using the dryer in the high heat mode.
-Also read top rated hair dryers list.
+Also read best hair dryer reviews.

 While using a blow dryer, regulate the direction of the blower towards the tips of the strands instead of concentrating on the roots.
 Furthermore, you must always keep the dryer at a certain distance away from the scalp because direct exposure to hot air can dry the moisture content of the strands completely and cause irreversible damage to the roots.
 This will eventually lead to undernourished strands that are brittle and ready to fall off at the slightest impact.